Protecting AWS Access with SGNL

 Introduction

 Protected Systems are applications, services, or infrastructure that you want to protect with SGNL.
-In this guide, we’ll describe how to achieve fine-grained access control inside of AWS with Okta and SGNL, enabling the right amount of access to infrastructure and data inside of AWS.
-If you’d like to learn more about whether securing AWS with Okta and SGNL is right for your enterprise, visit our Securing AWS Blog or watch the video below to learn more.
+In this guide, we’ll describe how to achieve fine-grained access control inside of AWS with your Identity Provider (IdP) and SGNL, enabling the right amount of access to infrastructure and data inside of AWS.
+This guide supports integration with Okta, and Microsoft Entra ID.
+If you’d like to learn more about whether securing AWS with SGNL is right for your enterprise, visit our Securing AWS Blog or watch the video below to learn more.

-With this integration, AWS and Okta need not know about the policies, systems of record, or any of the data in SGNL - it simply needs to pass to SGNL:
+With this integration, AWS and your Identity Provider need not know about the policies, systems of record, or any of the data in SGNL - it simply needs to pass to SGNL:

 • Who/What is requesting the access (The Principal)